 Manufacturing products require less energy from recycled materials require less energy than making them from new materials.
 Example:

-Manufacturing products from recycled aluminium uses 95% less energy than producing it from scratch.
-Recycled paper from pulped recycled paper uses 40% less energy than making it from virgin wood fibres.
+Manufacturing products from recycled aluminum uses 95% less energy than producing it from scratch.
+Recycled paper from pulped recycled paper uses 40% less energy than making it from virgin wood fibers.

 Manufacturing glass from recycled glass consumes 10-15% less energy compared to manufacturing it from scratch, as producing glass requires a lot of heat and energy.